WeClimb-it/weclimb.it/README.md

 ---
 # Heading 1 Contributing to WeClimb
 Please follow the following guidelines when contributing to our project, WeClimb.it.
 These have been sourced together by reviewing the current code.
 As such, they are guidelines rather than rules.
 If you feel a guideline is restrictive for what you want to change, let us know so we can amend this doc!
-## Heading 2 Code of Conduct
+## Heading 3 Code of Conduct
-Here is a link to our code of conduct.
-Please reach out if you have questions or think something is in violation Important Things to Know before Contributing
+[Here](https://github.com/WeClimb-it/weclimb.it/blob/master/CODE_OF_CONDUCT.md) is a link to our code of conduct.
+Please reach out if you have questions or think something is in violation
+Important Things to Know before Contributing
 We follow a “monorepo” approach.
 This simply means each project is separate and easily contributed to.
 Some of these repos may be private.
-If that is the case, message us and we can get you access This project contains Node, Typescript, and Angular and all their conventional coding practices.
+If that is the case, message us and we can get you access This project contains [Node](https://nodejs.org/en/docs/), [Typescript](https://www.typescriptlang.org/docs/), and [Angular](https://angular.io/docs) and all their conventional coding practices.
 Please refer to their documentation if you have questions.
-## Heading 2How to Contribute
+## Heading 2 How to Contribute
-## Heading 2 Initial Set Up
+## Heading 3 Initial Set Up
 To clone the repo you can use the following command:
 `git clone --recurse-submodules https://github.com/WeClimb-it/weclimb.it.git`

 In case you want git pull to also fetch a submodule and run submodule update, you can use this configuration:
 `git config --global submodule.recurse true`
-## Heading 2 Bug Reporting
+## Heading 3 Bug Reporting
 We track bugs with Github’s issues feature.
 You may submit a bug via that process if you find one.
 Make sure the issue report:
 * List Has a descriptive name
 * List Contains steps to reproduce the bug, including steps that you followed to resolve it
 * List This can be augmented by screenshots or other visuals
-## Heading 2 Pull Requests
+## Heading 3 Pull Requests
 Finally, we love outside support for this project.
 If you want to contribute to the project:
 * List Find an issue that you feel like you can solve (or suggest your own)
 * List Make sure your code follows the standard conventions for the language you’re